spiderworm/keystate/README.md

   paste();
 }

-if(keys.shift && keys[0]) {
+if(keys.shift || keys[0]) {
   // do magic
 }
 ```

+## Installation

+`npm install keystate`

+or

+`bower install keystate`

+## Usage

-Keystate gives you access to a keys object whose properties reflect the states of the keys on your keyboard.
+Keystate gives you access to a keys object whose properties reflect the boolean states of the keys on your keyboard.
 Keystate uses `String.fromCharCode` (along with some predefined mappings) so that you can check the state of any alphanumeric key, along with the following list of modifiers.

-If you want to check numeric keys, access states like an array.
+Here's a list of predefined sequences that will map to key codes.

 ```
 backspace